awslabs/threat-composer/e2e/README.md

 written against the app as it stands today so that later build-system work has a behavioural baseline to be judged against, rather than "the build still passes".

-They live **outside `packages/*`** so that Playwright and its browser download stay out of the monorepo dependency tree: `e2e` is a standalone package with its own lockfile and is not a workspace member.
-A Playwright upgrade therefore cannot perturb the app's dependency resolution.
+They live **outside `packages/*`** so that the app's own test runner never picks up these specs. `e2e` is a workspace member and an nx project (`project.json`), so it installs with the rest of the repository and its targets take part in the nx graph.
+The browser download is an explicit `install-browsers` target rather than a postinstall hook, so a plain `yarn install` does not fetch Chromium.

 ## Layout